 - a.
 Point of contact for all Rep/Thunder teams. - b.
-Plan the annual Thunder Banquet book date and facility and details. - c.
+Plan the annual Thunder Banquet book date and facility and details.

+- c.
 Ensure coaches have all team requirements: - i.
 Practice facility build sign up documents and assign weekly practices. - ii.
 Equipment and uniforms arrange with MHMSA Coordinators. - iii.
 REP coach manual. - iv.
-Banking documentation and association contacts (ex.
+Provide association contacts (ex.
 Umpire Coordinator or Media Coordinator) - v.
 Forward rosters to Schedule Coordinator to set up the teams in RAMP. - d.
 Ensure Thunder players are meeting house league commitments. - e.
 Obtain sanctioning from Softball Alberta for teams wanting to host tournaments, ensure advertising through Softball Alberta and provide teams with hosting guidelines. - f.
 Ensure teams that are traveling out of province have insurance. - g.
 Ensure team results are being shared via MHMSA platforms and City of Medicine Hat pass along to appropriate MHMSA Coordinators. - h.
-Collect monthly Thunder team financials and send them to the Secretary for minute inclusion. - i.
+Assist the Thunder Director and team staff with the preparation of individual provincial team budgets and fees.
+Advise Registrar and Treasurer of provincial teams finalized budgets. - i.
 Work with the President, Rep/Thunder Director and other communities to facilitate the Southern Alberta Softball Series.